 First, create a custom form with a lead magnet that allows prospects to sign up for your email list.
 Remember that email marketing is a form of permission marketing.
 Don’t buy lists or obtain them unethically.
 Let people sign up of their own volition.

 Next, create an email series.
-Drip campaigns work particularly well when you sell digital products because they build on one another.
+Drip campaigns work particularly well when you sell online courses because they build on one another.
 You create a relationship with your subscribers that eventually — if all goes well — culminates in a sale.

 Write the emails in your drip campaign first so they’re ready to go as soon as you start to get subscribers.